 The natural productions of this country, like all others in a state of nature, consist of its timber, minerals, and wild animals.
 The woods and timber are the same as are found in the other northern parts of North America:-the pine in all its varieties; the birch, which is considered as the best in America; oak, suitable for ship-building; spruce, hemlock, beech, ash, maple, and elm; all fit for boards, staves, and lumber, and an innumerable variety of other sorts of great beauty, but of minor value.
-The quantity of valuable timber is very great, and far from being exhausted, and enables the colonists to carry on a very extensive trade in timber and lumber, to the mother country and the West Indies, as well as in the building and sale of ships, for which purposes it is a great variety of indigenous plants and flowers, some of them very beautiful, as well as of wild fruits, consisting of the sorts most common in Europe.
+The quantity of valuable timber is very great, and far from being exhausted, and enables the colonists to carry on a very extensive trade in timber and lumber, to the mother country and the West Indies, as well as in the building and sale of ships, for which purposes it is as suitable as the timber of any other section of North America.
+There is a great variety of indigenous plants and flowers, some of them very beautiful, as well as of wild fruits, consisting of the sorts most common in Europe.